George Sorlie Vaudevelle & Revue Co to Ike Delavale Revue Co ……. p.1

 (ca. 1930-32) The earliest George Sorlie’s New Vaudeville and Revue Company engagement found to date is in late 1931, although it could have been have been formed earlier that same year, or even in 1930.
 Among the performers linked to the company are Arthur Morley, Yvonne Banyard, Addie Lake, and Jewish comedian/ impersonator Sam Stern.
 Under Sorlie’s management the company served up an entertainment of first part vaudeville and second part revusicals, including several of Arthur Morley’s works.
 The company is also known to have staged at least one pantomime.

 (1924-ca. 1930) After returning from New Zealand for the Fullers George Wallace debuted his revusical company at their Majestic Theatre, Newtown in August 1924.
 The troupe initially comprised several high profile vaudeville performers, notably Harry Burgess and Marshall Crosby, and later boasted such people as Sadie Gale, Ivy Moore, Lulla Fanning and Bert and Evelyn Dudley.
-Over the next five years, the troupe toured Australia and New Zealand constantly, presenting such shows as Harmony Row, His Royal Highness, The Oojah Bird, Lads of the Village and The Pickled Porter.
+Over the next five years, the troupe toured Australia and New Zealand constantly, presenting such shows as The Pickled Porter (1922), Harmony Row, The Oojah Bird, Lads of the Village (1924), and His Royal Highness (1926).

 (1922-1924) Comprising comedian/manager Dick Norton, two former Smart Set Diggers female impersonators, Charles Holt and Ralph Sawyer, singer Florence “Bobby” Broadhurst, comedienne Leila Forbes, soubrette Dorothy Drew, comedian Jack Creighton, and pianist/comedian Wallingford Tate, the Globetrotters were put together for a tour of Asia (then referred to as the East).
 The itinerary included Java, Singapore, Malaya, Thailand and India, Hong Kong, China and Japan.
 Presenting a standard variety entertainment, the repertoire included sketches, songs (both comic and popular), light classical piano instrumentals, dances (especially featuring Ralph Sawyer), comedy routines and patter.